SirMotte/FoundryVTT-Theme-Hearth/README.md

    - Choose the downloaded Sir_Motte_Hearth_Foundry.json file and import it.
 4. (Only if used) Open up the Tidy5e Sheet Settings and set it to the "Alternative (dark)" color scheme.
 Additional Settings used need further testing in regard of UI Elements.
 I will update this document accordingly.
 5. Install the Calibri Font for use in Foundry VTT (not mandatory but highly recommended).
    - If you're on windows, navigate to the fonts system settings and search for the Calibri Font Type.
+I'm unsure how to approach this on Mac or Linux.
    - ![grafik](https://user-images.githubusercontent.com/82598692/219111263-b2eb3da7-78ef-4130-91b9-271a918a6c5c.png)
    - Double Click the Font Family and select all Calibri Font types included.
 Right click and select "copy".
    - ![grafik](https://user-images.githubusercontent.com/82598692/219111688-b214a431-b5e8-4237-b053-7e0073cbc748.png)